 Symbol Name Meaning Running warning Potential hazards exist after the inverter is powered on.
 Take protective measures when operating the inverter.
 Burn warning Do not touch a running inverter, as the shell becomes hot during operation.
 A Large current warning Before powering on the inverter, ensure that the inverter is grounded because there is a large contact current after the inverter is powered on.
-15 mins Delayed discharge High voltage exists after the inverter is powered on.
+A C 15 mins Delayed discharge High voltage exists after the inverter is powered on.
 Only qualified and trained electrical technicians are allowed to perform operations on the inverter.
-Desidual voltage exists after the least test and the least test after the lea Residual voltage exists after the inverter is powered off.
+Residual voltage exists after the inverter is powered off.
 It takes 15 minutes for the inverter to discharge to the safe voltage. i Refer to documentation Reminds operators to refer to the documents shipped with the inverter.